-Mr. Dahle enjoys a peer rating of distinguished with Martindale-Hubbell for high professional achievement and ethical standing and has been recognized in Mountain States Super Lawyers® each year since 2014 based on peer recognition and professional achievement in the area of civil litigation defense.
-As a law student, Mr. Dahle authored an award-winning brief while competing in the McNichols Moot Court Competition (1994-95) as recognized by the Idaho Trial Lawyers Association and competed in Moot Court at the national level by participating in the Duberstein Moot Court Competition, New York City (1996).
+Mr. Dahle enjoys a peer rating of distinguished with Martindale-Hubbell for high professional achievement and ethical standing and is included in The Best Lawyers in America® in the area of insurance litigation by selection of his peers.
+He has also been recognized in Mountain States Super Lawyers® each year since 2014 based on peer recognition and professional achievement in the area of civil litigation defense.
+As a law student, Mr. Dahle authored an award-winning brief while participating in the McNichols Moot Court Competition (1994-95) as recognized by the Idaho Trial Lawyers Association and competed in Moot Court at the national level by participating in the Duberstein Moot Court Competition, New York City (1996).
 He also served as a tutor to first year law students (Civil Procedure, Torts and Property) and was awarded the Langroise Scholarship in 1994 based on academic ability and professional promise.

-In light of his considerable experience, Mr. Dahle’s philosophy is that if a claim cannot be disposed of prior to trial, the best way to ensure advantageous claim resolution is to have a practice of readiness and willingness to proceed to trial solidly backed by a history of positive results in the courtroom.
-Mr. Dahle has achieved many favorable outcomes for his clients either before trial, including by dispositive motion or trying cases to verdict before juries, judges, administrative agencies and arbitrators.
-In the arena of alternative dispute resolution, Mr. Dahle has likewise obtained strong results in mediated matters, both representing parties and serving as an appellate mediator.
+In light of his considerable experience, Mr. Dahle’s philosophy is that if a claim cannot be disposed of prior to trial, the best way to ensure advantageous claim resolution is to have a practice of readiness and willingness to proceed to trial.
+Mr. Dahle has a trial practice solidly backed by a history of positive results in the courtroom.
+He has achieved many favorable outcomes for his clients either before trial, including by dispositive motion or trying cases to verdict before juries, judges, administrative agencies and arbitrators.
+He has also enjoyed ongoing success in appellate work after trial or hearing.
+In the arena of alternative dispute resolution, Mr. Dahle has likewise obtained strong results in mediated matters, both representing parties and serving as a mediator.

 Mr. Dahle enjoys spending time with his wife, Nancy, who is a political science professor, and skiing, mountain biking and fishing.